LostSunset/DLBFoam-1.0-v2406/README.md

 # Adapt to OpenFOAM V2406
 ![OpenFOAM v2406](https://img.shields.io/badge/OpenFOAM-v2406-brightgreen)

+The main change is as follow:
+* add library path thermophysicalProperties/lnInclude
+* modify a line of code in unittest/catch.hpp

 # DLBFoam: Dynamic load balancing for fast reactive simulations

 DLBFoam is an open-source library for OpenFOAM.
 It introduces dynamic load balancing and a zonal reference mapping model